mintpepper95/KnowledgeIsPower/Atlassian.md

 System design
-data model, request and response payload, and state management with state normalization.
+The system design was more focused on the data model, request and response payload, and state management with state normalization.
 The question was based on high-level UI design.

+- Gather all the requirements

+- Design a good architecture

+- Define API contracts & data models

+- State implementation & normalization

+- Scalability & optimizations

 https://www.ayushsaini.com/blog/atlassian-interview-experience-software-engineer